TechTorque-2025/.github/profile/README.md

 **Phase 2: AI Integration** (6-8 weeks)

 - AI Chatbot service
+- AI Chatbot service (Agent_Bot) — implemented; consider production hardening
 - Natural language appointment booking
 - Predictive maintenance alerts

-Note: AI Chatbot is a planned/bonus feature and is NOT IMPLEMENTED yet — see `ENDPOINT_IMPLEMENTATION_REPORT.md` and `PROJECT_RE_EVALUATION_2025.md` for status and timelining.
+Note: WebSocket support is a planned/bonus feature and is NOT IMPLEMENTED yet — it is not counted in the main microservices totals.
+The AI Chatbot is implemented as `Agent_Bot` and is not counted with the 8 core services.
+See `ENDPOINT_IMPLEMENTATION_REPORT.md` and `PROJECT_RE_EVALUATION_2025.md` for status and timelining.

 ---